+Training workshop best practices.
 A large technology company with worldwide offices saw the size of its average deal fall.
-Also, its enterprise-wide licenses worth $1,000,000 or more had all gone away.
+Also, its enterprise-wide licenses worth $1,000,000 or more disappeared.
 Company morale was dropping, and its senior reps were starting to leave.
 The Sales VP knew the situation had to change, or the company would need to rightsize (i.e., downsize).

-We took a close look at the company’s value proposition, target audience, competition, sales process, and pricing strategy.
+We looked closely at the company’s value proposition, target audience, competition, sales process, and pricing strategy.
 The company had a best practices group that had put some tools together but had not rolled them out yet.

-Working with the best practices group, we put together a three-day training workshop, which trainers delivered throughout North America.
+Working with the best practices group, we assembled a three-day training workshop, which trainers delivered throughout North America.
 The workshop focused on three topics:

 - How to talk with an executive,

 - How to determine the value proposition, and

 The company rolled out the workshop in two phases.
 The sales managers went through the training first, and the sales reps next.
 Also, everyone received a follow-up one-day training four months later.